Is your financial data telling the whole truth?

 - Sign off on the reconciliation: Once approved, make necessary changes in the records and save them.

-Common Errors to Avoid in General Ledger Reconciliation
+Common Challenges in General Ledger Reconciliation

-Following are some of the most common errors to avoid in general ledger reconciliation:
+Here are some of the most common errors to avoid in general ledger reconciliation:

-1. Double Entries
+1. Duplicate Entries

-As the term implies, a double entry is a transaction that has been posted twice to the general ledger.
+A duplicate entry is a transaction that has been posted twice to the general ledger.
 This inflates account balances and distorts financial reports.

 It can happen due to: